 Following his retirement from football he was the Hotel manager of the General Havelock Hotel on High Street Ilford.
 The building still stands today and is known as “The General”.
 He later managed the Brook Green Hotel in Hammersmith before migrating to Canada.

-Stanley Briggs died and is buried at Shell Lake, Saskatchewan, Canada.
+Stanley Briggs died in 1931 and is buried at Shell Lake, Saskatchewan, Canada.
 His grandson, Dr. Stanley Briggs III lives in Saskatchewan and is in regular correspondence with the real Clapton FC